-- 8.1 After completing a reasonable follow-through, a player must make every effort to clear, so that when the ball rebounds from the front wall the opponent has: - 8.1.1 a fair view of the ball on its rebound from the front wall; and - 8.1.2 unobstructed direct access to the ball; and - 8.1.3 the space to make a reasonable swing at the ball; and - 8.1.4 the freedom to strike the ball to any part of the front wall.
-Interference occurs when the player does not provide the opponent with all of these requirements. - 8.2 A striker who believes that interference has occurred may stop and request a let, preferably by saying "Let, please".
-That request must be made without undue delay.
+- 8.1 The players whose turn it is to play the ball are entitled to freedom from interference by the opponents.
+After the striker has completed a reasonable follow-through, both players on the striker's team must make an effort to clear, so that when the ball rebounds from the front wall both opponents have: - 8.1.1. unobstructed direct access to the ball; and - 8.1.2. the space to make a reasonable swing at the ball; and - 8.1.3. the freedom to strike the ball to any part of the front wall. - 8.2.
+Interference occurs when any player does not provide their opponents with all of these requirements. - 8.2.1.
+A striker who believes that interference has occurred may stop and request a let, preferably by saying "Let, please."
+That request must be made without undue delay. - 8.2.2.
+Only the player(s) who encountered interference and whose teams turn it is to play the ball may appeal, except that if both players were attempting to play the ball then both may appeal.